Configuration File

 }

-The following command-line options cannot be set via config file: help, version, readers-list, config, dry-run.
+The following options cannot be set via config file: help, version, readers-list, config, dry-run and input.

-The following command-line options can only be set in the global block of the config file: no-render, inputs, output, verbose, resolution, position and all testing options.
+The following options are only taken on the first load: no-render, output, position, resolution, frame-rate and all testing options.

 Boolean options that have been turned on in the configuration file can be turned off on the command line if needed, eg: --point-sprites=false.